naninovel/docs/docs/api/index.md

 # API Reference

 Novel script actions API reference.
 Use the side bar to quickly navigate between available actions.

+~~Strikethrough~~ indicates a nameless parameter, and **bold** stands for required parameter; other parameters should be considered optional.
 Check out the [novel scripts guide](/guide/novel-scripts.md) in case you have no idea what's this all about.

-This API reference is valid for [Naninovel v1.1.0-beta](https://github.com/Elringus/NaninovelWeb/releases).
+This API reference is valid for [Naninovel v1.2.0-beta](https://github.com/Elringus/NaninovelWeb/releases).

 ## arrange